81Jeremiah/content-creator-database/README.md

 ## The Content Creator Database

-An online database used to creator a record of all the internet influencers and content creators.
+An online database used to create a record of all the internet influencers and content creators.
 Add new creators, discovers new ones and trend your favorites!

 ## Installation